How Long Can a Baby Stay in a Doona Stroller? Safety Limits Explained

 Conclusion

-Choosing how long your baby should stay in a Doona stroller comes down to balancing safety, comfort, and convenience.
+How long your baby should stay in a Doona stroller comes down to balancing safety, comfort, and convenience.
 Short, supervised stretches with regular breaks are key.
-Most families use the Doona through the first year or so, but the exact timing depends on your baby’s size and development.
+Many families use the Doona through the first 6 to 12 months, but the exact timing depends on your baby’s size and development.

-Always check the height and weight limits on the label, monitor your baby for signs of discomfort, and switch to roomier gear when needed.
+Always check the height and weight limits on the label, watch your baby for signs of discomfort, and switch to roomier gear when needed.
 Combine stroller time with cuddles, floor play, and babywearing.
-Above all, trust your instincts and talk with your pediatrician whenever you’re unsure.
+Trust your instincts, and talk with your pediatrician whenever you’re unsure.

 Glossary